Jiggorama/DnD-Character-Creator/README.md

 ## Code Snippet

-I use some modals to display alignment information from my API for for each of the different race.
+I use some modals to display alignment information from my API for for each of the different races.
 They are activated by clicking the info buttons which polulates the modal.
 The information in the modal is unique for each race and is cleared upon close.

 ```
 let infoButton = document.createElement('button')